ABCD | EFGH | IJKL | MNOP | QRST | UVWXYZ

 Spill Kits

-A spill kit is a collection of items used for oil spill cleanup, packaged in a convenient
+A spill kit is a collection of items used for oil spill cleanup, packaged in a convenient kit which helps ensures immediate response.

 Stiffener

-a component that provides support to the membrane.
+A component that provides support to the membrane.

-Tension member
+Tension Member

-any component that carries horizontal (axial) tension loads imposed upon an oil spill containment boom.
+Any component that carries horizontal (axial) tension loads imposed upon an oil spill containment boom.

 Total Suspended Solids (TSS)

-include all particles suspended in water which will not pass through a filter.
+Include all particles suspended in water which will not pass through a filter.

 Track Guard

-Protect berms from heavy truck traffic with Acme's reinforced belting guards.
+Protect berms from heavy truck traffic with ACME's reinforced belting guards.
 Each guard is 36" wide and extends an addition foot on each end of the berm.
 Track guards are ordered in sets of two.

 Travel Bag